ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 # Acknowledgments #

-The authors would like to thank discussions with Andreas Voellmy, Erran Li, Haibin Son, Haizhou Du, Jiayuan Hu, Qiao Xiang, Tianyuan Liu, Xiao Shi, Xin Wang, and Yan Luo.
+The authors would like to thank discussions with Andreas Voellmy, Erran Li, Haibin Song, Haizhou Du, Jiayuan Hu, Qiao Xiang, Tianyuan Liu, Xiao Shi, Xin Wang, and Yan Luo.
 The authors thank Greg Bernstein (Grotto Networks), Dawn Chen (Tongji University), Wendy Roome, and Michael Scharf for their contributions to earlier drafts.